DarkStarSword/3d-fixes/README.md

 Includes functions to inverse a matrix in HLSL, a convinience macro to grab a matrix out of a constant buffer with no resource description, and functions to create the usual array of translation matrices.

+### stereo_buffer_tests ###
+This directory contains test cases for whether buffers will be stereoised or not with varying combinations of bind flags and creation modes.
+Compare the results when running with different StereoFlagsDX10.